Equality, Diversity and Human Rights

 - 2016-17 – the CCG has produced an Equality and Inclusion Annual Report 2016/17 which includes some of the examples which demonstrates how the CCG is approaching equality and inclusion in its activities.

-As at the end of March 2016, NHS East Leicestershire and Rutland CCG employed 109 members of staff and, therefore it is not required to produce detailed staff profiles by protected characteristics.
+At the end of March 2017, NHS East Leicestershire and Rutland CCG employed 100 members of staff and, therefore it is not required to produce detailed staff profiles by protected characteristics.
 This also protects the privacy of employees as any profiles of protected characteristics may allow individuals to be identified.
 However, the CCG is committed to ensuring the working environment is inclusive and appropriate support is provided to any member of the organisation that may require it.

 NHS Workforce Race Equality Standard (WRES) was made available to the NHS from April 2015, and included in the NHS standard contract from 2015/16.
 The main purpose of the WRES is to help local, and national, NHS organisations to review their data against the nine WRES indicators, to produce action plans to close the gaps in workplace experience between White and Black and Ethnic Minority (BME) staff, and to improve BME representation at the Board level of the organisation.

-As the CCG has two roles in relation to the WRES (i.e. as commissioners of NHS services and as an employer), the CCG has collated the attached WRES Template Version 8 Published 01.08.16 information in relation to its workforce, as well as assurance received from its service providers in July 2016.
+As the CCG has two roles in relation to the WRES (i.e. as commissioners of NHS services and as an employer), the CCG has collated the attached information in relation to its workforce, as well as assurance received from its service providers.

 All of the CCG’s internal workforce policies have been developed, and continued to be updated, in line with current legislative requirements, including the Equality Act 2010.
 These policies cover the recruitment, selection and appointment process as well as all aspects of working for the CCG.